express-validator/express-validator/README.md

   'password': {
     notEmpty: true,
       isLength: {
-      options: [2, 10] // pass options to the valdatior with the options property as an array },
+      options: [2, 10] // pass options to the validator with the options property as an array },
     errorMessage: 'Invalid Password' // Error message for the parameter },